Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - regular salary, including variable commissions and incentives received regularly or frequently by an employee; and

-- the cash equivalent of contractual benefits an employee would have received if he or she had worked during this period (eg, health insurance, life insurance and company car).
+- the cash equivalent of contractual benefits that an employee would have received if they had worked during this period (eg, health insurance, life insurance and company car).

 However, this excludes overtime or work-related allowances (eg, mileage and expenses).

 Other than at termination, employers cannot offer pay in lieu of holiday.
 Unless agreed between the parties, untaken holiday cannot be rolled over into the following holiday year.

 The applicable CBA, company policy or employment contract may provide for more generous holiday entitlements.

 What are the rules applicable to final pay and deductions from wages?